 How Good Samaritan Laws Save Addicts from Overdose and Promote Treatment

-Recently many states have enacted so-called “Good Samaritan” laws.
-So far, 20 states and the District of Columbia have 911 Good Samaritan laws on the books, policies which offer limited immunity for those who do call the cops on an overdose in progress.
+Recently, so-called “Good Samaritan” laws have become one way to prevent overdoses from becoming fatal.
+All 50 states and the District of Columbia have 911 Good Samaritan laws on the books.
+These policies offer limited immunity for those who do call the police when an overdose in progress.
 There’s no question that quick medical attention during overdoses saves lives.
 First responders often carry naloxone, a fast-acting drug that reverses the effects of opioids in an emergency.
-After such a significant wake-up call, the next call you should make is to get help at 800-934-1582(Who Answers?) .
+After such a significant wake-up call, the next call you should make is to get help at 800-934-1582(Sponsored) .

 Why Many People Don’t Call 911 During an Overdose

-Good Samaritan laws overcome one of the main hurdles of calling for help by offering limited protection to those who call.
-The most important goal is ultimately to save lives and encourage people to do the right thing when they witness an overdose.
+Good Samaritan laws overcome this hurdle of fearing to call for help by offering limited protection to those who call.
+Depending on the law, witnesses may be immune from prosecution or other legal liability.
+The laws prioritize saving lives and encouraging people to do the right thing when they witness an overdose.

 What Happens After Surviving an Overdose

-The immediate effects of an overdose are very physically unpleasant.
-Vomiting and diarrhea are common.
+The immediate effects of an overdose are very unpleasant.
+Physical signs like vomiting and diarrhea are common.
 Many people have sweating, heart racing, disorientation and agitation.
 Some people even experience hallucinations, paranoia and seizures.
 Unfortunately, many overdoses end in death.

-For those who survive a drug overdose—often thanks in part to timely administration of Narcan (naloxone) to reverse the effects—the long-term effects can be variable.
+For those who survive a drug overdose—often thanks in part to timely administration of naloxone to reverse the effects—the long-term effects vary.
 Hospitalization is usually required and the patient may go through procedures such as IV fluids and kidney dialysis to flush the remaining drugs out of their system.
 The first 5 days or so after an overdose are still a high-risk period when the patient faces the possibility of further organ and brain damage.

 Starting Treatment after Overdose